kvalle/blog/posts/published/blogging-with-jekyll.md

 ## The Jekyll Setup

-The blog rests upon a fairly vanilla Jekyll, and since there already exist a hundred blog posts about how to install and get started with Jekyll, I won't go into that here.
+The blog rests upon a fairly vanilla Jekyll, and since there already exist a hundred blog posts about how to install and get started with Jekyll, I won't go into that here.Embedding GitHub gists with Jekyll
 My only deviation from default Jekyll was that I wanted to show previews rather than the full posts on the front page, and that I wanted somewhat better support for categories.

 For the category support I found some <a href="https://github.com/josegonzalez/josediazgonzalez.com/tree/master/_plugins">plugins</a> that solved my problems.